jaeyk/academic-kickstart/content/home/teaching.md

 +++

 My graduate funding package required me to teach one semester.
 I have taught way more than one semester because I enjoy teaching.
 The following Feynman quote strongly resonates with me.
-Teaching is also a great way to get away from the curse of knowledge and learn how to talk technical subjects to non-experts.
+Teaching has also helped me to learn how to talk technical subjects to non-experts.

 "I don't believe I can really do without teaching.
 The reason is, I have to have something so that when I don't have any ideas and I'm not getting anywhere I can say to myself, 'At least I'm living; at least I'm doing something; I am making some contribution' -- it's just psychological." - Richard Feynman